 To paraphrase Benjamin Graham: Over the short term the market is a voting machine, but over the long term it's a weighing machine.
 One imperfect but simple way to consider how the market perception of a company has shifted is to compare the change in the earnings per share (EPS) with the share price movement.

-Over half a decade, Southern Copper managed to grow its earnings per share at 0.8% a year.
-This EPS growth is slower than the share price growth of 5.9% per year, over the same period.
+During five years of share price growth, Southern Copper achieved compound earnings per share (EPS) growth of 2.7% per year.
+This EPS growth is slower than the share price growth of 10% per year, over the same period.
 This suggests that market participants hold the company in higher regard, these days.
 That's not necessarily surprising considering the five-year track record of earnings growth.

 What About Dividends?

 When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
-Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
-So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-As it happens, Southern Copper's TSR for the last 5 years was 48%, which exceeds the share price return mentioned earlier.
+The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
+It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
+We note that for Southern Copper the TSR over the last 5 years was 86%, which is better than the share price return mentioned above.
 This is largely a result of its dividend payments!

 A Different Perspective